 - DIY or craft roundup with seasonal tutorials from your archive

-- Holiday content roundup made up of your favorite winter recipes, Christmas travel destinations, or beauty tools for your audience
+- Holiday content roundup made up of your favorite winter recipes, travel destinations, or reader favorites

 - Travel itinerary roundup for weekend getaways or national park trips